sertsch1/Hexicord/README.md

 * boost.date_time
 * OpenSSL 1.0.1+
 * boost.beast (submodule or system)
+* _(Optional)_ Doxygen, if you also want to build documentation

 **Note:** Versions is approximate and can be actually lower or higher, please report any problems with versions in specified range.

 Following command should be enough on debian-based distros:
 ```
-# apt-get install cmake gcc libboost-dev libboost-date-time-dev libboost-system-dev libssl-dev
+# apt-get install cmake gcc doxygen libboost-dev libboost-date-time-dev libboost-system-dev libssl-dev
 ```

 #### Installation
 ```